 On 15 October, MADE and the USAID ADVANCE project jointly hosted the 2019 United Nations International Day of Rural Women (IDRW) at a ceremony held at Zinindo in Gushegu District, Northern Region.
-The event, held under the theme “Enhancing access to productive resources and inclusive markets for agribusiness growth and empowerment of rural women”, provided MADE and its agribusiness partners the platform to share experiences, knowledge and lessons learned over the past five years in implementing the market systems development approach.
+The event, held under the theme “Enhancing access to productive resources and inclusive markets for agribusiness growth and empowerment of rural women”, provided MADE and its agribusiness partners with a platform to share experiences, knowledge and lessons learned over the past five years in implementing the market systems development approach.

 A total of 11 MADE partners were awarded certificates for their exemplary roles in the development of the agricultural sector in Northern Ghana, and for supporting rural women with agro-inputs such as seeds, fertiliser, mechanisation and farm advisory services to make significant contributions to agriculture and food security.